Azure/azure-functions-durable-js/README.md

 }
 ```

-4. Install the `durable-functions` npm package (preview version) at the root of your function app:
+4. Install the `durable-functions` npm package at the root of your function app:

 ```bash
 npm install durable-functions